Official-Spsingh/charcoal-se.github.io/about.md

 We do this with the aid of some software that we've written, called [SmokeDetector](https://github.com/Charcoal-SE/SmokeDetector).

-Even if you are unfamiliar with the Stack Exchange network, you may have heard of or even participated on its flagship site for programming questions, [Stack Overflow](//stackoverflow.com/).
+Even if you are not familiar with the Stack Exchange network, you may have heard of or even participated on its flagship site for programming questions, [Stack Overflow](//stackoverflow.com/).
 The rest of the network contains hundreds of similar sites about various topics, including